Architecture of Hong Kong: Local and Lingnan architecture

 Prior to the British settlement of Hong Kong in 1841, architecture in Hong Kong was predominantly Cantonese.
-With the majority of the population being fishers at the mercy of typhoons and pirates, numerous Tin Hau temples were dedicated to their patron Goddess Mazu.
+With the majority of the population being fishers at the mercy of typhoons and pirates, numerous Tin Hau temples were dedicated to their patron Goddess (女神) Mazu.
 Likewise farmers built fortified villages to defend themselves from bandits.

 After the British established the entrepôt of Victoria City (now Central and Western District on Hong Kong Island), the local population increased substantially, and as a result Tong Lau (tenement common in Southern China, especially Lingnan) began to appear.
 These were three-to-four-storey buildings, tightly packed in city blocks, and combining Southern Chinese and European architectural elements.
 The ground floor were typically shops, with apartments and small balconies upstairs.
 These buildings had stairs but no elevators, and sometimes had no toilet facility.
 These Tong Lau remained the mainstay of Hong Kong architecture until at least World War II; a number of these building survive to this day, albeit often in a derelict state.